We live in an age where we have so many choices, choosing a wedding photographer can be a difficult task.

 Usually, you get what you pay for.
 The cheaper end of the market is mostly inexperienced wedding photographers looking to build their portfolios.
 Don’t be surprised if you see some high-end luxury venues in their portfolios.
 Most wedding photographers will attend training days to build portfolios.
 One of my photographer friends attended a wedding fayre where 4 other photographers had the same model in the pictures they were displaying!
 It can be a gamble to go for a cheap wedding photographer who may not be able to recreate the images they have in their portfolio.
 You could get a bargain.
 You could end up with very few quality images and key moments missing.

 Pricing doesn’t always run linear with the amount of experience a photographer has, or the quality of their work.
 Photography like anything visual is subjective, what one person loves, another will not!

-2017 marks my 6th year of photographing weddings for a living.
+2022 marks my 12th year of photographing weddings for a living, so I feel like I know plenty about wedding photography now.
 The more experience I have, the more I realise how naive I was when I started out.
 I had limited kit, no backup equipment and no tricks up my sleeve to enable me to capture some beauty in less than favourable conditions.
-I was very lucky in the first two years with the weather, if I hadn’t been, there would have been a real chance of messing up someone’s wedding photographs.
-I photograph on average 30 weddings a year and keep my skills up to date through ongoing training with National Award winning photographers as well as second shooting for other photographers.
+I was fortunate in the first two years with the weather.
+If I hadn’t been, there would have been a real chance of messing up someone’s wedding photographs.
+I photograph on average 25 weddings a year and keep my skills up to date through ongoing training with some of the world’s best photographers as well as second shooting for other photographers.

-Each wedding is different, some are light and airy, some are bold and bright, some are dark with pockets of light.
-My processing and shooting aims to match the wedding as well as your personalities, some people are elegant, some are quirky, some are crazy and some are shy.
-This is why it’s so important to meet and see if I am a fit for you.
+Each wedding is different.
+Some are light and airy, some are bold and bright, some are dark with pockets of light.
+Some people are elegant, some are quirky, some are crazy, and some are shy.
+This is why it’s so important to meet a prospective wedding photographer to see if they are the right fit for you.